Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 - Variety in appearance is the norm.

-- Multiple and intersecting identities are acknowledged.
+- Multiple and intersecting identities are acknowledged and valued.

 - Warm, collegial relationships exist between people of diverse backgrounds.